 People with Parkinson’s often experience:

-After a thorough evaluation of your symptoms, our care team will provide a treatment plan that addresses your unique needs.
+After a thorough evaluation of your symptoms, our care team provides a treatment plan that addresses your unique, individual needs.
 You may find that a combination of therapies helps ease your symptoms.
 Because the condition is progressive, we meet with you regularly to address any symptoms that worsen or change over time.

 At AHN, our specialists have a deep knowledge of the most effective Parkinson’s treatments available today: